 I am accredited by the Law Society of Scotland as a specialist in the fields of Family Law and Regulation of Professional Conduct Law, and am a member and committee member of the Family Law Association and a member of the Association of Regulatory and Disciplinary Lawyers.
 I currently sit on the Scottish Law Commission’s Advisory Group concerning the reform of the law on cohabitation.
 I am also a Mentor as part of ARDL’s mentorship scheme, offering support and advice to a younger solicitor or trainee working in the field of regulatory law.

-I currently provide advice and assistance on a voluntary basis with Citizen’s Advice, Gingerbread and the University of Edinburgh’s Free Legal Advice and have tutored with the School Mock Court Project since 2014.
+I also currently provide advice and assistance on a voluntary basis with Citizen’s Advice and Gingerbread, and have previously assisted the University of Edinburgh’s Free Legal Advice and tutored with the School Mock Court Project.